signalfx/maestro-ng/docs/index.md

 ## Port mapping syntax

 Maestro supports several syntaxes for specifying port mappings.
-Unless the syntax supports and/or specifies it, Maestro will make the following
+Unless the syntax supports and/or specifies otherwise, Maestro will make the following assumptions:
-assumptions:

  * the exposed and external ports are the same (_exposed_ means the port bound to inside the container, _external_ means the port mapped by